rolyli/blog/content/blog/using-d3-to-create-a-bar-chart-with-html-table-data-scraped-with-python/index.md

 </tr>
 ```

-The code I wrote below fetches the above html source and uses regex to extract the actual data.
+The Python script I wrote below fetches the above html source and uses regex to extract the actual data.
 As `re.findall()` returns a dictionary of tuples in the case of grouped data, I used `json.dumps()` to transform them into a JSON dictionary which is ideal for d3.
 To easily craft the regex pattern, I used [regex 101](https://regex101.com/) which allows you to supply your pattern and data and give real time feedback on the matches.

 ```python
 import requests